 San Diego's Solana Beach may be difficult to access, with high cliffs lined right to the water’s edge, but adventurers will be rewarded with a secluded beach you can claim as your own.
 Discover Fletcher Cove, with dramatic bluffs that flank the sandy beach area—an idyllic location to take a stroll and explore the caves carved into the cliffs by the pounding surf.
 To access this secluded set of beaches, look for the staircases that line the coastline.

 Great finds can also be had off the beach in the Cedros Design District, a charming enclave of over 85 unique shops, galleries, boutiques and restaurants just a short walk away.

 There are five main beach spots in Solana Beach from north to south:

 - At the northern tip of Solana Beach is Seaside, a good surf spot with an outer reef called Table Tops that breaks on big southwest swells

 - Tide Beach has best sand of the bunch and a patch of reef that offers tidepooling

-- Fletcher Cove (also known as Pillbox), is located where Lomas Santa Fe Road meets the Pacific.
+- Fletcher Cove (also known as Pillbox), is located where Lomas Santa Fe Road meets the Pacific. is located where Lomas Santa Fe Road meets the Pacific.
 The beach can be accessed through a concrete ramp that begins at Fletcher Cove Park, a popular recreational park with a playground and grassy area.
-Fletcher Cove beach is a spot popular among surfers, with dramatic bluffs that flank the sandy beach area, this is a great place to take a stroll and explore some caves carved into the cliffs by the surf.

-- There's not a lot in the way of public parking on the streets here, but most of the Solana Beach residents use private off-street parking, so availability is good
+- There's not a lot in the way of public parking on the streets here, however most of the Solana Beach residents use private off-street parking, so availability is good

 - A small but free parking lot is available at the Fletcher Cove Park.